la-robson/mini-stockmarket-prediction-proj/LSTM_forecasting/stock_price_forecasting/README.md

 # Mini project - LSTM stock price prediction
 This is a mini project to make a long short term memory (LSTM) recurrent neural network (RNN).
 This project is based off a tutorial linked below in the references section.

+*Note:* This is an unfinished project, it was abandoned due to other schoolwork commitments, and when I returned to it I realised that the tesla dataset I was using does not have uniformily distriobuted data in time, making it unsuitable for use with this beginners project.

 ## Libraries Required:
 - keras
 - tensorflow